The eCommerce sector has crossed several leaps and bounds to be where it stands today on the technical and innovation grounds.

 It is a marketplace where the sellers, buyers, and investors can interact and sell their products, engage in transactions, and expedite cash flow.
 Through Crowdz, business operators and managers who are in urgent need of cash can see the bids made on their account receivable and decide on the terms which best suits them.

-The end goal of Blockchain for retail industry is to enable businesses who are seeking liquidity to buy inventory, pay the suppliers, etc.
+The end goal for the Blockchain for retail industry is to enable businesses who are seeking liquidity to buy inventory, pay the suppliers, etc.

 How We Aid You in Becoming a Blockchain eCommerce Marketplace

-There are primarily two ways we use Blockchain to empower B2B eCommerce platforms:
+There are primarily two ways Appinventiv uses Blockchain to empower B2B eCommerce platforms:

 - As the primary marketplace technology